dotnet/AspNetCore.Docs/aspnetcore/razorpages/intro_to_razor_pages.md

 1. If there are no errors, save the data and redirect -
 1. Else, show the page again with the validation errors.

 When the data is entered successfully, the `OnPostAsync` handler method calls the `RedirctToPage` helper method to return an instance of `RedirectToPageResult`.
 This is a new action result similar to `RedirectToAction` or `RedirectToRoute` but customized for pages.
 In the preceeding sample it redirects back to the same URL as the current page (`/Contact`).
+Later I'll show how to redirect to a different page.

 When the submitted form has validation errors, the`OnPostAsync` handler method calls the `Page` helper method. `Page` returns an instance of `PageResult`.
 This is similar to how actions in controllers return `View`. `PageResult` is the default for a handler method.
 A handler method that returns `void` will render the page.

 The `Contact` property is using the new `[BindProperty]` attribute to opt-in to model binding.
 Pages, by default, bind properties only with non-GET verbs.
 Binding to properties can reduce the amount of code you have to write by using the same property to render form fields (`<input asp-for="Contacts.Name" />`) and accept the input.

 Rather than using `@model` here, we're taking advantage of a special new feature for pages.
 By default, the generated `Page`-derived class *is* the model.
 This means that features like model binding, tag helpers and HTML helpers all *just work* with the properties defined in `@functions`.
 Using a *view model* with Razor views is a best practice.
-With `Pages` you get getting a view model automatically.
+With `Pages` you get a view model automatically.

 Notice that this Page also uses `@inject` for dependency injection, which is the same as traditional Razor views - this generates the `Db` property that is used in `OnPostAsync`.
 Injected (`@inject`)  properties will be set before handler methods run.